The Bullitts: Artistry

 Samuel is on record saying “As a musician, I've always regarded myself as, at root, a folk musician.
 My voice and my acoustic guitar.”
 There is a cinematic element to his music and he has created a short film to accompany most of his releases.

 In a November 2021 interview, Samuel said “My influences musically go back further than time itself.
 If I'm outside the house, I'm listening to Wu-Tang Clan and Mobb Deep and Jay-Z and Nas.
 If I'm inside the house, I'm listening to Crosby, Stills and Nash, Joni Mitchell, Jackson Browne.
 So my brain is always cooking everything together in both film and music and drawing from all of my influences, and bringing them into the present.”

 Personal life

 Samuel's older brother is Henry Samuel, better known as Seal.
-His mother, Adebisi Ogundeji is Nigerian, and his father, Francis Samuel is Afro-Brazilian.
+His mother, Adebisi Ogundeji, is Nigerian, and his father, Francis Samuel, is Afro-Brazilian.

 Discography

-The discography of The Bullitts consists of one studio album, one soundtrack album, one mixtape and nine singles.
+The discography of The Bullitts consists of one studio album, three soundtrack album, one extended play (EP), one mixtape and nine singles.